Learning 3D Texture-Aware Representations for Parsing Diverse Human Clothing and Body Parts: Implementation Details

-\paragraph{Datasets.} We train on 100K images randomly drawn from 27 parquet files (514K total) in Laion2B-en and Laion1B-nolang (CosmicMan-HQ subset of LAION-5B~\cite{schuhmann2022laion5bopenlargescaledataset}), yielding 6M images overall, obtained via img2dataset~\cite{beaumont-2021-img2dataset} tool.
+\paragraph{Datasets.} We train on 100K images randomly drawn from 27 parquet files (514K total) in LAION2B-en and LAION1B-nolang (CosmicMan-HQ subset of LAION-5B), yielding 6M images overall, obtained via img2dataset tool.
 Seventeen base categories are listed in~\cref{tab:per_class_iou}, and GT masks are resized to the original image size during training.

-\paragraph{Training details.} Images are augmented with horizontal/vertical flips and resized to 1024; test images keep aspect ratio with the shorter edge at 1024.
-Loss weights are \(\lambda_{\text{BCE}}=2.0\), \(\lambda_{\text{DICE}}=5.0\), \(\lambda_{\text{G}}=1.0\).
-Following~\cite{cheng2022maskedattentionmasktransformeruniversal}, mask loss is computed on 112×112 (12,544) random points from matched mask pairs.
+\paragraph{Training details.} Images are augmented with horizontal/vertical flips and resized to 1024; test images keep aspect ratio with a 1024 short side.
+Loss weights are \(\lambda_{\text{BCE}}{=}2.0\), \(\lambda_{\text{DICE}}{=}5.0\), \(\lambda_{\text{G}}{=}1.0\).
+Following~\cite{cheng2021mask2former}, mask loss is computed on 112\(\times\)112 (12,544) random points from matched masks.
 We use AdamW with a 1e-4 learning rate and 0.05 weight decay.
-The model has 2.005B parameters (29.55M or 0.86\% trainable) and trains for about 12.2 days (370K iterations, batch size 8) on eight A100 GPUs.
-Inference runs on a single 32 GB V100 GPU.
+The model has 2.005B parameters (29.55M trainable, 0.86\%) and trains for 12.2 days (370K iters, batch size 8) on eight A100 GPUs.